shaisad/BanglaMoviePopularityPredictor/README.md

 ### Data Collection

-We collected data on Bengali movies from various sources and used techniques like youtube api calls to extract relevant information.
-The dataset includes movieId, title, storyline, trailerLink source_trailer, genre, director, starring, releasedYear, runtime, IMDB avg rating, no of users (who rated), views, likes, comments, trailerPublishedAt.
+We collected data on Bangla movies from various sources and used techniques like YouTube API calls to extract relevant information.
+The dataset includes movieId, title, storyline, trailerLink, source_trailer, genre, director, starring, releasedYear, runtime, IMDB avg rating, no of users (who rated), views, likes, comments, trailerPublishedAt.

 ### Project Implementation